-The NRC is responsible for the annual review of remuneration policy (including termination terms), its implementation and ensuring that such terms of remuneration are fair and in compliance with relevant legislation and regulation.
+The NRC is responsible for the annual review of the remuneration policy (including termination terms), its implementation and ensuring that such terms of remuneration are fair and in compliance with relevant legislation and regulation.
 The NRC makes remuneration decisions for employees annually in May following the end of the performance year.

-- This timing allows the full-year financial results of the Group to be considered along with the other key performance indicators.
+This timing allows the full year financial results to be considered along with the other non-financial goals and objectives.
 The NRC developed the Manager's remuneration policy with a number of principles in mind (the "Remuneration Principles").
-The NRC is guided by the overarching principle to promote sustainable long-term success of MLT and to provide assurance that the level and structure of remuneration is aligned with the continued interests and risk management policies of MLT.
-The remuneration policy should: - Align with Unitholders: A proportion of variable remuneration is deferred and delivered in the form of deferred awards over MLT phantom units, thereby aligning the interests of employees and Unitholders; - Align with performance and value creation: Total variable compensation is managed and structured taking into consideration the level of performance and value creation attained which is being assessed holistically and determined based on financial performance and achievement of other key performance indicators;
+The overarching principle is to promote sustainable long-term success of MLT.
+The remuneration policy should:

+- Align with Unitholders: A proportion of variable remuneration is deferred and delivered in the form of deferred awards over MLT phantom units, thereby aligning the interests of employees and Unitholders; - Align with performance and value creation: Total variable compensation is managed and structured taking into consideration the level of performance and value creation attained which is being assessed holistically and determined based on financial performance and achievement of non-financial goals; - Encourage retention: Deferred variable compensation does not give rise to any immediate entitlement.
+Awards normally require the participant to be employed continuously by the Manager until at least the third anniversary of the grant in order to vest in full; and

-- Encourage retention: Deferred variable compensation does not give rise to any immediate entitlement.
-Awards normally require the participant to be employed continuously by the Manager until at least the third anniversary of the grant in order to vest in full; and - Be competitive: Employees receive competitive compensation and benefits packages, which are reviewed annually and benchmarked by an independent remuneration consultant to the external market.
+■ Be competitive: Employees receive competitive compensation and benefits packages, which are reviewed annually and benchmarked by an independent remuneration consultant to the external market.

-In determining specific individual compensation amounts, a number of factors are considered including the key performance indicators, financial performance of MLT and the individual performance and contributions to MLT during the financial year.
+In determining specific individual compensation amounts, a number of factors are considered including non-financial goals and objectives, financial performance of MLT and the individual performance and contributions to MLT during the financial year.
 Particularly for Management and key management personnel, a portion of their variable compensation is deferred and subjected to downside risks to prevent excessive risk taking.